Ernst Thälmann Pioneer Organisation

-The Ernst Thälmann Pioneer Organisation, consisting of the Young Pioneers and the Thälmann Pioneers, was a youth organisation of schoolchildren aged 6 to 13 in East Germany.
-They were named after Ernst Thälmann, the former leader of the Communist Party of Germany, who was executed at the Buchenwald concentration camp.

-The group was a subdivision of the Freie Deutsche Jugend (FDJ, Free German Youth), East Germany's youth movement.
-It was founded on 13 December 1948 and broke apart in 1989 on German reunification.
-In the 1960s and 1970s, nearly all schoolchildren between ages 6 and 13 were organised into Young Pioneer or Thälmann Pioneer groups, with the organisations having "nearly two million children" collectively by 1975.
+The Ernst Thälmann Pioneer Organisation (Pionierorganisation Ernst Thälmann) was a youth organisation in the German Democratic Republic (East Germany) from 1948 to 1990.
+It was a subdivision of the Free German Youth (FDJ) for schoolchildren aged 6 to 13 consisting of the Young Pioneers (Jungpioniere) and the Thälmann Pioneers (Thälmann-Pioniere).
+In the 1960s and 1970s, nearly all schoolchildren in East Germany between ages 6 and 13 were organised into Young Pioneer or Thälmann Pioneer groups, with the organisations having "nearly two million children" collectively by 1975.

-The pioneer group was loosely based on Scouting, but organised in such a way as to indoctrinate schoolchildren aged 6 – 13 with socialist ideology and prepare them for the Freie Deutsche Jugend, the FDJ.
-Afternoons spent at the pioneer group mainly consisted of a mixture of adventure, myth-like socialist indoctrination and the upkeep of revolutionary traditions.
-In the summer, children usually went to pioneer camps similar to the West German Wandervogel groups or the Scouts.
-International pioneer camps were also common, intended to foster friendship between different nationalities.
+The Pioneer Organisation was founded on 13 December 1948 and named for Ernst Thälmann, the former leader of the Communist Party of Germany who was executed at the Buchenwald concentration camp in 1944.
+It was based on Komsomol and Scouting, being organised to teach socialist ideology to young schoolchildren and prepare them for the FDJ.
+Pioneer group afternoons mainly consisted of a mixture of adventure, myth-like socialist teachings, and the upkeep of revolutionary traditions.
+In the summer, children usually went to pioneer camps similar to West Germany's Wandervogel groups or the Scouts, and international pioneer camps were also common, intended to foster friendship between different nationalities.
+The Pioneer Organisation was dissolved shortly before German reunification in 1990.

 History

 At the 17th congress of the FDJ's central council, the "Young Pioneers" were officially founded on 13 December 1948.
-It was the common political mass organisation for children in the GDR, run by the SED through the FDJ.
+It was the common political mass organisation for children in East Germany, run by the Socialist Unity Party of Germany (SED) through the FDJ.
 From 1949 its chairwoman was Margot Feist, who would later marry Erich Honecker.
 From 1949 a newspaper was produced called "The Young Pioneer" (Der junge Pionier), later called "The Drum" (Die Trommel).

 In 1949 the organisation already counted 714,258 young pioneers, i.e. about 30% of all school-age children in the Soviet zone.
 By the end of the 1950s the majority of school-age children in East Germany were in the Thälmann pioneer organisation, the range going from 67.4% in Berlin to 89.4% in Dresden.
 In 1989 there were nearly two million schoolchildren in the organisation, or 98% of all schoolchildren in East Germany.

 The pioneers had a general meeting every few years, each time with a different theme.